EsteveM/customer-reviews-api/README.md

 The procedure to obtain a functional a copy of the project on your local machine so that you can further develop and/or test it is explained in this section.
 These are the steps to be followed:

 * Firstly, you have to download/clone the project files from this repository onto your local machine.
 Then, cd into the root folder where the project files are located.
+Please, note that the final version of this project including polyglot persistence is located at the *customer-reviews-api-final* branch.
+It is possible to switch to that branch by just typing `git checkout customer-reviews-api-final`.
 * For your information, this is the result of the execution of the packaging step for the P03-ReviewsAPI application:
 ![reviewsapipackage2](/ScreenShots/reviewsapipackage2.png)
 * This step creates this *jar* file: *reviews-0.0.1-SNAPSHOT.jar*.